KNMI/adaguc-server/doc/Developing.md

 # 8. Setup pre-commit hooks for formatting

-You need to do the steps _once_ to setup the pre-commit hooks:
+You need to do these steps _once_ to setup the pre-commit hooks:

 1. Install the python dependencies:
 ```bash